pixieprix/pixieprix.github.io/index.md

 ## About Me

 Hi!
-My name is Priscilla, and I am a first year Master's student at Aalto University, majoring in Machine Learning.
+My name is Priscilla, and I am a first year Master's student at Aalto University, majoring in Machine Learning, Data Science and Artificial Intelligence.
 I am also part of the doctoral track.
 This means I get to participate in research activities based in the Department of Computer Science:)

-I am excited about using machine learning, and more broadly, data-driven techniques to deliver impactful solutions.
+I am excited about using data-driven techniques to solve pertinent problems.

 ## Projects